Skip to content

 5 min read · Hardie

-Counter flashing into masonry
+Counter flashing cut into the masonry

-Mixed-material architectural intent
+Repairs and architectural intent

 Brick/masonry-to-Hardie transition elements